ngoclinhng/ecolor/README.md

   by [some terminals](https://en.wikipedia.org/wiki/ANSI_escape_code#SGR).*

 - `new_style/0` and `set_style/2`: these two functions allow you add more advanced styling to your text.
-Example:

    ```erlang
    %% bold, white text on red background.